ClementTsang/bottom/docs/content/support/official.md

 ## Known problems

+### Linux

+- If you're using Linux via WSL or WSL2:
+  - You may have issues with getting memory data.
+  - Temperature sensors may not be correctly reported.
+  - WSL2 will not match Windows' own Task Manager in terms of data.

 ### Windows

 - The temperature widget seems to require elevated access in some cases to get data.
 - The battery widget seems to have issues with dual battery systems, like some Thinkpads.
+- If you are using WSL or WSL2:
-- If you run on WSL/WSL2, you may have issues with getting memory data.
+  - You may have issues with getting memory data.
-- WSL and WSL2 (as far as I know) cannot correctly report temperature sensors.
+  - Temperature sensors may not be correctly reported.
   - WSL2 will not match Windows' own Task Manager in terms of data.

 ### macOS